 How discrete are you on the wedding day?

 I am obsessed with being as quiet & discreet as I can.
 Most of my couples tell me they don’t even notice me throughout the ceremony & most of the day.
-I actually carry specialised cameras that can shoot literally silent, so when needed I can be 100% silent.
+I use specialised cameras that can shoot literally silent all day long (Sony A9’s).

 Years ago I used to use the large Canon 1 series cameras that you often see photographers using at sports events.
 They are beautiful cameras, but firing the shutter on them sounds like cracking eggs!
 I always felt conspicuous in a quiet ceremony (such as a church wedding) using these cameras.
 Technology has caught up & surpassed these, and you no longer need an enormous camera with a noisy mirror inside it to take stunning photographs.